FULL-TIME CLASSES

 2. Students may opt to apply their refund to the next available class.

 3. Refunds must be requested before the class begins.
 If a student cancels, prior to the first night of class, a refund will be issued minus the $125 withdrawal fee and the cost of the books.
-Students withdrawing, after the first night of class, will not be issued a refund.
+Students who withdraw after the first night of class will not receive a refund.

 Refund policies will be strictly enforced.
-Refund checks due to students who are eligible will be issued from the Treasurer’s Office.
-Refunds will be mailed within three weeks after the beginning of the class.
-However, every attempt will be made to process refunds at the earliest date possible.
+Refund checks for eligible students will be issued by the Treasurer’s Office.
+Refunds will be mailed within 3 weeks of the start of the class.
+However, every effort will be made to process refunds as soon as possible.